Jiang Bin (Ming dynasty): Biography

 In the years 1519–1521, Jiang accompanied the Emperor on his journey to Nanjing in the south.
 Upon their return to Beijing, the Emperor died without naming a successor.
-Jiang saw this as an opportunity to seize the imperial city and place Zhu Junzhang, a prince from Datong and a distant relative of the Emperor, on the throne.
+Jiang saw this as an opportunity to seize the imperial city and place the Prince of Dai, a distant relative of the Emperor, on the throne.
 His first step was to forge a decree on 15 April, declaring himself in charge of the border troops stationed in Beijing, but the plan was unsuccessful as he was not present when the Emperor died on 20 April.
 Instead, two eunuchs recorded the Emperor's supposed last words, stating that his mother, Empress Dowager Zhang, and the grand secretaries would rule the empire.
-Grand Secretary Yang Tinghe then proposed that the Emperor's closest cousin, thirteen-year-old Zhu Houcong, son of the recently (in 1519) deceased Zhu Youyuan, Prince of Xing, be named as the new emperor.
+Grand Secretary Yang Tinghe then proposed that the Emperor's closest cousin, thirteen-year-old Zhu Houcong, Prince of Xing, be named as the new emperor.
 He gained the support of Lady Zhang and the government for this decision.

 However, Jiang still had an army at his disposal.
 He returned to the Forbidden City on 22 April, when Yang informed him of the decree to return the border troops from Beijing to the border, effectively stripping him of his main support.
 Despite persuasion from his allies to take action, Jiang hesitated, and was ultimately arrested on 24 April.
 Yang obtained consent for his arrest from the eunuch-heads of the Directorate of Ceremonial—Wei Bin and Zhang Rui—in exchange for the immunity of the other eunuchs—only Jiang's allies among the officers were also arrested.
 Jiang's fortune, consisting of 70 chests of gold, 2,200 chests of silver, and other valuables, was confiscated and he was subsequently executed.